Megan Lyons, PsyD

 Megan Lyons graduated from Antioch University New England with her PsyD in Clinical Psychology in 2017.
 She completed her internship at the Oscar G Johnson VA Medical Center in Iron Mountain, MI.
-She has also trained in college counseling centers and community mental health centers alike.
-Over the past 8 years, she has been working in a variety of therapeutic settings with people of all ages and walks of life.
+Prior to joining the practice at Phoenix, she also trained in college counseling centers and community mental health centers alike.

 Dr. Lyons specializes in individual and group therapy, as well as psychological assessment.
 Her therapeutic interests include helping others who are struggling with: major life transitions, questions of personal identity, anxiety, depression, post-traumatic stress, issues related to military service, chronic illness, care-taking of others with chronic illnesses, bereavement, the impacts of adoption, learning disabilities, dementia, and other challenges in neurocognitive functioning.